Posted By Eugene Bruno & Associates Posted in: Personal Injury.

 Even though you might not have to pay for all of your medical needs following a personal injury you should still request documents from your insurance company.
 These documents will show how much the carrier has paid related to your injury.
 It might be possible to recover the premiums paid related to the injury.

 Speaking with a San Diego personal injury attorney following a car accident can help you understand what’s to come with your case.
-Contact The Law Offices of Eugene G. Bruno P.C. today to schedule a consultation.
+Contact The Eugene Bruno & Associates P.C. today to schedule a consultation.